My Tokyo Guide

 In order to prevent the spread of coronavirus (COVID-19), various facilities around Tokyo may change their operating days or hours.
 In addition, some events may be canceled or postponed.
 Please check official facility or event websites for the latest updates and information.

-Yes!
-Pick up some bargains in Tokyo's January sales, and check out the authentic festivals and special events the new year has to offer.
+You can pick up some bargains in Tokyo's January sales, and check out the authentic festivals and special events the new year has to offer.

 The average temperature is around 5.4ºC (41.7°F) during the day, and can fall to 1.2ºC (34.2°F) at night, so make sure to wrap up warm.
 This is especially true in mid to late January.
 The month has just 60 mm (2.4 in) of rainfall on average, and little chance of snow.
 Expect around 10 hours of daylight a day.